eclab/flow/README.md

 ### Patches

 * Flow's demo patches are located [here](flow/patches).
 Contribute some!
 You can get a zip file of all of them [here](https://github.com/eclab/flow/blob/master/flow/patches.zip?raw=true).

+## Major Non-Backward Compatible Changes since Version 0 that will Break Your Patches

+* Filter is now a state-variable, Resonant filter.
+It's totally different.
+* Shift has a much larger range now: its bound is 3x the previous size.
+This means that to get Shift to work like it used to, set its bound to 1/3 what you used to have it (for convenience, if the bound used to be 1.0, just double-click on the dial and choose "1/3").

 ## Install and Run Flow